grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "We can pay you for the fuel Shakes."
 Said Percy.

-"_Captain_ Shakes."
-Said Shakes.

 "Plus we will need to fit a nice mating collar onto the _Gnat_.
 You may find that to be of some use in the future."
 Said Hemi.
 "Think of it as a deluxe feature."

 "And hot meals til we get to the depot."
 Added Gregory.

-[//]: # ("I got a propane stove stowed somewhere, so we don't have to waste any more precious electricity on cooking." -- could be something Gregory says here.)

 Shakes, perhaps more driven by his stomach than he cared to admit, considered.
 "I want double the value of the fuel."